 1. Exxon Mobil Corporation (NYSE: XOM)

 Exxon Mobil had a tough run in 2020, but has been in a strong recovery since November.
 Its stock price fell more than 50% as the result of demand concerns associated with the COVID-19 shutdowns and the resulting oil supply surplus.
-Nonetheless, the declines proved to be an opportunity as the stock saw a tremendous run at the end of 2020 and early 2021, nearly climbing back to pre-COVID-19 pandemic levels.
+Nonetheless, the declines proved to be an opportunity as the stock saw a tremendous run at the end of 2020 and early 2021, nearly climbing back to pre-COVID-19 levels.

 In fact, Exxon Mobil is one of the leaders in the world of carbon capture and storage (CCS) technology.
-Carbon capture technology has the potential to capture about 90% of carbon dioxide (CO2) emissions from the use of crude oil in energy, ultimately making energy production a much cleaner process.
+Carbon capture technology has the potential to capture about 90% of carbon dioxide (CO2) emissions from the use of fossil fuels in energy, ultimately making energy production a much cleaner process.
 The captured carbon can then be used in various environmentally positive ways.
 According to Vox, CO2 generated from CCS technology is used in applications including the production of more sustainable concrete and algae-based feedstock.

 2. FuelCell Energy, Inc. (NASDAQ: FCEL)

 FuelCell Energy is a small, lesser-known company.
 As the smallest company mentioned here, it’s the most risky investment opportunity on this list.
-Notwithstanding the risks, it’s also the stock that may have the largest long-run potential to generate serious gains as a cornerstone in clean energy.
+Notwithstanding the risks, it’s also the stock that may have the largest long-run potential to generate serious gains as a cornerstone in energy.

 FuelCell Energy is a key beneficiary of these investments.
-It started a collaboration with Exxon Mobil several years ago, which is clearly going well.
+It started a collaboration with Exxon several years ago, which is clearly going well.
 The collaboration has already contributed tens of millions of dollars to FuelCell’s balance sheet and will continue to do so in the future.

-In December of 2019, FuelCell Energy announced that it expanded its relationship with Exxon Mobil with regard to the development and use of next-generation carbon capture technology.
+In December of 2019, FuelCell Energy announced that it expanded its relationship with Exxon with regard to the development and use of next-generation carbon capture technology.
 As a result, FuelCell now has access to an additional $60 million in revenue over the course of two years.

 To add icing to the cake, the company recently received a U.S. Department of Energy Award worth $8 million.
 In exchange, the company will further research a technology that has the potential to produce hydrogen, a key component needed to generate energy with fuel cell technology.
-So, not only is the company innovating in terms of the clean energy-producing technology in itself, but it is working to create a supply chain that will make it a cornerstone in the fuel cell industry.
+So, not only is the company innovating in terms of the energy-producing technology in itself, but it is working to create a supply chain that will make it a cornerstone in the fuel cell industry.

 Of course, it’s important to consider the risks with smaller-cap stocks.
 In this case, you should be aware of the following:

 - FuelCell Energy Doesn’t Generate Profits Yet.
 Although the stock currently trades in the large-cap range, FuelCell Energy currently operates at a loss and is projected to continue to do so for at least the next year.
-That means the company may have to move forward with transactions that dilute the value of shares and lead to stock declines in the future as it continues to perfect its clean energy technology and sales process.
+That means the company may have to move forward with transactions that dilute the value of shares and lead to stock declines in the future as it continues to perfect its renewable power technology and sales process.